 Globalization Partners will erase these barriers to entry through Kenya subsidiary outsourcing.
 Instead of learning how to set up your own Kenya subsidiary, you can use our existing Kenya PEO to start working fast.
 We’ll shoulder all compliance with Kenya’s subsidiary laws and make sure you have the time to focus on building your company.

-How to Set up Your Kenya Subsidiary
+How to Set Up a Kenya Subsidiary

 Learning how to set up your Kenya subsidiary will start with understanding any restrictions on foreigners.
 For example, Kenya requires any person wanting to run a foreign business in Kenya to obtain a work permit from the Ministry of Immigration.
 The type of permit you need depends on whether you’re acting as the owner of the business or an employee.